pereirinha/woocommerce-variation-details-on-page-product/tags/3.1.1/readme.txt

 1. Volumetric dimensions and weight.
 [Click for larger image view](http://www.wordpress.org/extend/plugins/woocommerce-variation-details-on-page-product/screenshot-4.jpg)

 == Changelog ==

+= 3.1.1 =
+* Fix sorting L x W x H

+= 3.1 =
+* Added shortcode feature.
+Using the shortcode [mp_wc_vdopp_variations] will replace any settings defined on the hook

+= 3.0.2 =
+* Fix a JavaScript bug that could limit the appearance of upper limits of variable attributes, as pointed in http://wordpress.org/support/topic/strange-behavior-2.
+Thank you Eran for reporting this issue.

+= 3.0.1 =
+* Fix a syntax error, unexpected T_PAAMAYIM_NEKUDOTAYIM

+= 3.0.0 =
+* Support Custom Attributes.
+Hurray.
+* Sucessfully tested on nightly WooCommerce 2.0.0 RC2.
+* You'll not be required to define which attributes to handle, as this plugin will track them for you.
+As a consequence, old data will be removed from your database.
+* You can choose which DOM object will be used to hook product attributes.
+* You can choose which DOM object will be used to trigger action.
+This is a cool feature as I've faced themes that redefine DOM elements.
+* You can choose id/class for theming.
+* These settings are defined out of the box so most users don't need to bother defining them.
+* Minified version of javascript.
+* Javascript improvement.

+= 2.0.3.2 =
+* Minor error fix when Debug Mode is on.

+= 2.0.3.1 =
+* Minor code cleanup.

+= 2.0.3 =
+* Support products that only have variations on weight.

 = 2.0.2 =
 * Fix a issue that would result on PHP Warning on implode() function in cases where products have any attributes.